CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 ## getMaxTransferableValue

-> MaxTransferableValue getMaxTransferableValue(walletId, toAddress, opts)
+> MaxTransferableValue getMaxTransferableValue(walletId, tokenId, feeRate, toAddress, opts)

-Get max transferable value
+Get maximum transferable value

 This operation retrieves the maximum amount that you can transfer from a wallet or a specified wallet address, along with the corresponding transaction fee.
+You must specify &#x60;to_address&#x60; in your query because it affects the transaction fee.

 ### Example